RingierIMU/mkt-plugin-wordpress-bus/README.md

 1) Events are sent AFTER 2 minutues.

-This plugin will always scheduled the sending of the events to the BUS.
+This plugin will always schedule the sending of the events to the BUS.
 That is, whenever you create or edit an article, it will not send the event immediately.
 Instead it will wait for TWO MINUTES before sending the event to the BUS Endpoint.

 2) To view all scheduled events, make use of this plugin: [Advanced Cron Manager](https://wordpress.org/plugins/advanced-cron-manager/)